-The Taylor family papers contain correspondence between Joseph and Sarah, including several letters written by Joseph during a European and Near Eastern tour in 1867; papers from his legal practice including case notes, bills and receipts and a fee book; expense records and plans for the construction of Taylor's house and office; and Taylor's literary works, including the book he wrote on his tour, A Gyre Thro' the Orient.
-In addition, there are twenty diaries, 1856-1876, kept by Joseph, containing his opinions on politics, the ethics of fellow members of the bar, the morals of the townspeople, the Civil War, military bounties, and the draft.
+The Taylor family papers contain correspondence between Joseph and Sarah, including several letters written by Joseph during a European and Near Eastern tour in 1867; papers from his legal practice including case notes, bills, receipts, and a fee book; expense records and plans for the construction of Taylor's house and office; and Taylor's literary works, including the book he wrote on his tour, A Gyre Thro' the Orient.
+In addition, there are twenty diaries kept by Joseph from 1856 to 1876 containing his opinions on politics, the ethics of fellow members of the bar, the morals of the townspeople, the Civil War, military bounties, and the draft.
 There are also many interesting references to Abraham Lincoln, whom Taylor met on an Ohio raft trip in 1849.

 The Langworthy family papers contain 45 Civil War letters written by Lucius Langworthy to his parents, his sister, and other members of his family.
 In addition, the collection contains Cyrus Langworthy's land records, pension papers, and certificates of election.
 Also included are land records and receipts of various individuals, and a medal from the 1912 Grand Army of the Republic National Encampment.

 Mary W. Walter, great-granddaughter of Joseph Taylor and Sarah Langworthy Taylor, donated the collection to the Illinois Historical Survey, predecessor to the Illinois History and Lincoln Collections, in 1976.

 View full finding aid and PDF box/folder list